christophhart/hise_documentation/GettingStarted.md

 **HISE** can be used either as standalone application or as plugin (VST / AU format).

+>GNU/Linux support is currently experimental.
+The instructions to build and install HISE on Linux can be found here https://github.com/christophhart/HISE#linux.

 ### System Requirements

 - Windows 7 / OSX 10.6